-Divorce and Property Division During the COVID-19 Outbreak
+Divorce and Property Division Legal Issues During the COVID-19 Outbreak

 One of the most commonly contested issues in a divorce involves the process of dividing property between the spouses.
 If they have been married for a long time, or if they have substantial assets, the outcome of property division can affect their financial security for the rest of their lives.
 Some states follow a community property model, which generally involves a 50/50 split of the marital assets.
 Other states follow an equitable distribution model, which generally involves dividing the property in a way that is fair but not necessarily equal.
 Regardless of the approach that your state takes, issues related to the coronavirus crisis can complicate the process of property division.

 If the spouses dispute any issue in a divorce, such as an issue related to property, a court will need to resolve the dispute.
 Since many family courts are closed or limited to emergency proceedings during the COVID-19 outbreak, the spouses may need to wait until their local court reopens before completing their divorce.
 Further delays may follow as the court catches up with its backlog of non-emergency matters.
 (If the spouses reach an agreement on all the issues related to their divorce, however, a judge likely will accept the agreement and turn it into an enforceable order, even if the court is closed.)

 Valuation of Property